Fire and movement: In film

 This tactic was used in the British film, Bravo Two Zero.
 A small unit of SAS soldiers is attacked from the rear in open desert by a mechanized unit of the Iraq Army.
-Turning to face the threat, the SAS fought in a series of bounds and over watches while utilizing overwhelming firepower to get within hand grenade range, thereby eliminating the attack from the rear.
+Turning to face the threat, the SAS fought in a series of bounds and overwatches while utilizing overwhelming firepower to get within hand grenade range, thereby eliminating the attack from the rear.

 The tactic is also used in the Michael Mann film Heat.
 After a bank robbery is foiled by police, the criminal gang use their overwhelming firepower (automatic rifles, versus the police's handguns and shotguns) to escape.
 The film is frequently cited as one of the most realistic depictions of fire and movement in cinema, and has been shown to Army and Special Forces members as a classic example of the practice.
 Ex-Special Air Service member Andy McNab was a technical advisor for the film.

 Fire and Cover tactics are used in the film Full Metal Jacket when they move into the destroyed city to engage the sniper.